In the Classroom and the Studio

 Art Conversations gathers VASI students, faculty, and staff together to discuss topics including contemporary issues in the arts, portfolio development, and the college admissions process.

 Special Workshops are chosen every year to give students a chance to work with a variety of art mediums.
-Past workshops include photography, graphic design, glassblowing, animation, and community-based arts projects.
+Past workshops have included photography, graphic design, glassblowing, animation, and community-based arts projects.

 Monday through Thursday